andrasq/node-restiq/Readme.md

 Restic knows about path params and on-path and in-body HTTP query params.

-The computation is composed of a series of steps (the "middleware stack"), each step a function taking a request, a response, and a callback to call to indicate that the step is finished, `(req, res, next)`.
+The computation is composed of a series of steps (the "middleware stack"), each step a function taking the request, the response thus far, and a callback to call to indicate that the step is finished, `(req, res, next)`.
 The steps are run in sequence, each called after the preceding one has finished.

 The steps are highly configurable.
 They can be run on a route-by-route basis or in common to all routes.
 Steps in common can be either before or after the